tensorflow/tfjs-models/posenet/README.md

 ### Single Pose Estimation

 Single pose estimation is the simpler and faster of the two algorithms.
-Its ideal use case is for when there is only one person in the picture.
-The downside is that if there is another person in the picture with a keypoint that has a high probability of being accurate, then that keypoint can be associated with the main person’s pose, creating the effect of the two poses being joined together.
+Its ideal use case is for when there is only one person in the image.
+The downside is that if there is another person in the image with a keypoint that has a high probability of being accurate, then that keypoint can be associated with the main person’s pose, creating the effect of the two poses being joined together.

 ```javascript
 const pose = poseNet.estimateSinglePose(image, outputStride);